rawlonandini57/OLA-Ride-Insights/README.md

 2️⃣ **Run SQL queries** to extract insights – [`OLA_SQL-ANSWERS.png`](./OLA_SQL-ANSWERS.png)
 3️⃣ **Explore the Power BI dashboard** for visualization.
 3️⃣ **Explore the Power BI dashboard insights** – [`OLA_POWER_BI-ANSWERS.png`](./OLA_POWER_BI-ANSWERS.png)

----

-## 📢 Let's Connect!
-💡 If you liked this project, feel free to ⭐ star the repository and share your thoughts!

-🔗 **Connect with me on LinkedIn** – [Rohit Panwar](https://www.linkedin.com/in/rohit-panwar22/)